Shippable/docs/sources/platform/server/install-vault.md

 <img src="/images/platform/server/vault-new-node.png" alt="Installing Vault on the current node">

-- Select **New Node** for **Secrets** in the **Initialize infrastructure** panel.
+- Select **New Node** for **Secrets** in the **Control plane** panel.
 - Enter the IP address where you would like to install Vault.
-This should be an Ubuntu 14.04 machine with port 8200 accessible to the other Shippable components and services.
+This should be a supported OS machine with port 8200 accessible to the other Shippable components and services.
 - Run the command displayed to allow Admiral SSH access to the machine on the machine chosen and check the box to confirm that this step was completed.
 SSH access is required to run the installation scripts.

-You will need to click the **Initialize** button after completing other sections.
-Installation progress will be shown on the right side of the Initialize panel.
+You will need to click the **Apply** button after completing other sections.
+Installation progress will be shown on the right side of the Control plane panel.

 ### Connecting to an existing instance